 Our study aimed to determine whether there is a link between the expression levels of miR-10b and miR-21 and clinicopathological factors such as tumor size and localization.

-Scientific studies on glioblastoma often classify tumors into two categories based on size: those measuring less than 4 cm and those measuring 4 cm or greater.
+Scientific studies on glioblastoma often classify tumors into two categories based on size: those measuring < 4 cm and those measuring \geq 4 cm.
 However, the rationale for selecting this specific size as a benchmark is not clearly established.
-The debate on this matter frequently involves questions about whether 4 cm represents the size at which tumors are most commonly diagnosed-namely, when patients exhibit symptoms prompting diagnostic procedures or whether this threshold impacts the extent of surgical resection, the success of adjuvant therapies, and the overall prognosis of the disease.
-Upon review of the literature and the data presented, we have decided to utilize a tumor size of 4 cm as the reference value in this study.
+The debate on this matter frequently involves questions about whether 4 cm represents the size at which tumors are most commonly diagnosed - namely, when patients exhibit symptoms prompting diagnostic procedures - or whether this threshold impacts the extent of patients exhibit symptoms prompting diagnostic procedures - or whether this threshold impacts the extent of surgical resection, the success of adjuvant therapies, and the overall prognosis of the disease.
+Upon review of the literature and the data presented, we decided to utilize a tumor size of 4 cm as the reference value in this study.
 Statistical significance was found only for the expression levels of miR-10b and miR-21 in tumors smaller than 4 cm, which was unexpected.
-We had a hypothesis that the expression levels of miR-10b and miR-21 would be statistically significant in tumors larger than 4 cm.
+We had formed a hypothesis that the expression levels of miR-10b and miR-21 would be statistically significant in tumors larger than 4 cm.

-MicroRNA-21 is recognized as one of the most potent oncogenes, playing a pivotal role in carcinogenesis, metastatic potential, and disease relapse [17].
-This observation led us to hypothesize that larger tumors at the time of disease presentation may exhibit higher expression levels of microRNA-21.
-Supporting this hypothesis, we noted that overexpression of microRNA-21 has been found in breast tumor tissue, and using a miR-21 inhibitor, known as antimiR-21, inhibited tumor cell growth both in vitro and in vivo [18].
-Furthermore, microRNA-21 is also one of the most upregulated microRNAs in glioblastoma, and the studies demonstrated that knocking down miR-21 in glioblastoma cells resulted in reduced cell growth [19].
+MiR-21 is recognized as one of the most potent oncogenes, playing a pivotal role in carcinogenesis, metastatic potential, and disease relapse [17].
+This observation led us to hypothesize that larger tumors at the time of disease presentation may exhibit higher expression levels of miR-21.
+Supporting this hypothesis, we noted that overexpression of miR-21 was identified in breast tumor tissue, and using a miR-21 inhibitor, known as antimiR-21, inhibited tumor cell growth both in vitro and in vivo [18].
+Furthermore, miR-21 is also one of the most upregulated microRNAs in glioblastoma, and studies demonstrated that knocking down miR-21 in glioblastoma cells resulted in reduced cell growth [19].
 On the other hand, miR-10b is regarded as a highly oncogenic microRNA, with its overexpression observed in glioblastoma, influencing tumorigenesis, or gliomagenesis [20].
-Ji et al. investigated the association of miR-10b expression level and prognosis in patients with glioma.
-They found out that there is a higher expression level of miR-10b in glioma patients compared to normal brain parenchyma [21].
-As well, upregulation of miR-10b in glioma was correlated with higher glioma grade and larger tumor size [21].
-Regarding glioblastoma size and microRNA expression, Siegal et al. found out that in the group of patients with glioblastoma who were treated with bevacizumab, there was a significant negative correlation between miR-10b and miR-21 levels and changes in tumor diameters [22].
-The authors revealed that they used the serum for the determination of expression levels of specific microRNAs.
+Ji et al. [21] investigated the association between miR-10b expression levels and prognosis in patients with glioma.
+They found that there is a higher expression level of miR-10b in glioma patients compared to normal brain parenchyma.
+Also, upregulation of miR-10b in glioma was correlated with higher glioma grade and larger tumor size [21].
+Regarding glioblastoma size and microRNA expression, Siegal et al. [22] reported that in the group of patients with glioblastoma who were treated with bevacizumab, there was a significant negative correlation between miR-10b and miR-21 levels and changes in tumor diameters.
+The authors revealed that they used serum for the determination of expression levels of specific microR-NAs.
 Moderately analogous to the previously mentioned study, in our study, we investigated microRNA expression levels from patients' plasma and measured tumor size by MRI, as well.